Many people fail to realize the dangers of combining depressant substances.

 Klonopin and alcohol are both central nervous system (CNS) depressants, which help calm people down by slowing brain function.
 However, these CNS depressants also slow breathing and other nerve functions.

 What is Klonopin?

-Benzos have a variety of side effects such as:
+Benzodiazepines have a variety of unpleasant general side effects, including:

 - Impaired coordination

 - Vision problems

 Klonopin has additional, specific side effects, such as:

 - Memory problems